Arturo Herrero

 • Formatting

-• Error Handling
+• Error handling

 Try to separate the logic of our application from the exception handler and don’t pass or return null values from functions.

-• Unit Test
+• Unit test

 • Classes

-Classes must be small with a high cohesion.
+Classes must be small with high cohesion.

 • Emergence

-To create a good emergent design we should run all tests, eliminate duplication, express the intention in the code and minimize the number of classes and methods.
-These are Kent Beck’s Four Rules of Simple Design:
+To create a good emergent design we should run all tests, eliminate duplication, express the intention in the code, and minimize the number of classes and methods.
+These are Kent Beck’s Four Rules of Simple Design.

 July 11, 2011 | @ArturoHerrero